YeoLab/Mudskipper/README.md

 - [Link to original ABC paper](https://www.nature.com/articles/s41592-022-01708-8)

 # Installation
-There are 2 methods for installing/running mudskipper.
-A containerized version using singularity, and a more basic version using conda.
-We encourage users to adopt the Singularity version of Mudskipper because it streamlines setup by requiring only Singularity, STAR, Scipy, and Snakemake.
-For users without Singularity or superuser privileges, we provide an option for a purely conda based installation.

-## Using Singularity
 - Download this repository using `git clone https://github.com/YeoLab/Mudskipper.git`.
-- Create a conda environment to run Mudskipper in.
+- Create a conda environment to run Mudskipper in (not needed for Yeolab internal users).
     - `conda create -n mudskipper_s snakemake==7.32.4 scipy==1.15.2 sra-tools==2.11.0 star==2.7.10b`
     - Note: Mudskipper depends on Snakemake version 7.3.8 to run, and is incompatible with Snakemake version > 8.
 - Singularity 3.11: [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/build_a_container.html).
     - If setting up Mudskipper on a server/computing cluster, it is reccomended that you ask a system admin to install singularity.
 This is to prevent potential permission issues.
     - It is also possible to install singularity via conda, though this is not reccomended: [install via conda](https://anaconda.org/conda-forge/singularity)

-## Using Conda
-Work in progress.

 # How to run.
 (Using ABC-CLIP data from original paper as an example)

 ## Yeo lab internal example (only for Yeo lab members)
-Please see yeo_lab_internal.md (work in progress).
+Please see yeo_lab_internal.md.

 ## Example with singularity:
 1. Activate the conda environment.